php-dev-br/laravel-doc-pt-br/middleware.md

 To create a new middleware, use the `make:middleware` Artisan command:

-    php artisan make:middleware AgeMiddleware
+    php artisan make:middleware OldMiddleware

-This command will place a new `AgeMiddleware` class within your `app/Http/Middleware` directory.
+This command will place a new `OldMiddleware` class within your `app/Http/Middleware` directory.
 In this middleware, we will only allow access to the route if the supplied `age` is greater than 200.
 Otherwise, we will redirect the users back to the "home" URI.

     <?php